Madhur-1/ERA-v1/S9/README.md

 ## Introduction

-This assignment compares different normalization techniques: **Batch Norm, Layer Norm** and **Group Norm**.

-We are presented with a multiclass classification problem on the CIFAR10 dataset.
+This assignment is focussed towards using Dilation and Depthwise separable convolutions to achieve the following target.

 ### Target
 1. Accuracy > 85%